 Ways to Get Involved

-Whether you want to further conservation, learn more about nature or share your love of the outdoors, you’ve come to the right place.
-National wildlife refuges provide many opportunities for you to help your community by doing what you love.
+Get involved and make a difference!
+National wildlife refuges provide opportunities for you to get involved and help your community by doing what you love.
 National wildlife refuges partner with volunteers, youth groups, landowners, neighbors and residents of urban and coastal communities to make a lasting difference.
 Find out how you can help make American lands healthier and communities stronger while doing something personally satisfying.

 Volunteering

-To apply for a volunteer position, please fill out and return a Volunteer Service Application to joy_campbell@fws.gov.
+If you are interested in volunteering, please complete a Volunteer Service Application and send it to Joy Campbell via email at Joy_Campbell@fws.gov.
 Please include “Volunteer Application” in the subject line.
 Applications are accepted year-round.

 Visitor Center Front Desk Assistant

-Front desk volunteers help connect visitors to the refuge at the Richard S. Bolt Visitor Center.
+Volunteers help connect visitors to the refuge at the Richard S. Bolt Visitor Center.
 They welcome visitors, answer questions, provide maps, relay recent wildlife sightings, and help visitors learn about the refuge.
-They may also operate the Okefenokee Wildlife League’s (Friends group) sales operation.
-Volunteers should expect to work a 4 hour shift, one day a week (9:00 am - 12:30 pm, 12:30 pm - 4:00 pm).
+They may also volunteer at the Okefenokee Wildlife League’s (Friends group) Nature Store.
+Assigned days of the week may vary but generally include working on weekends.

 Maintenance Assistant